-This chapter describes how to modify or remove Oracle Clusterware and Oracle Automatic Storage Management (Oracle ASM).
+This chapter describes how to remove Oracle Clusterware and Oracle ASM.

 Oracle recommends that you use the deinstallation tool to remove the entire Oracle home associated with the Oracle Database, Oracle Clusterware, Oracle ASM, Oracle RAC, or Oracle Database client installation.
 Oracle does not support the removal of individual products or components.